zzhang82/web422/notes/angular-forms-example.md

 * Add custom CSS to provide visual feedback.
 * Show and hide validation-error messages.
 * Handle form submission with ngSubmit.
-* Disable the form’s Submit button until the form is valid.
+* Disable the form's Submit button until the form is valid.

 <br>